Day 1: Arrive Quito, Ecuador We arrive late this evening in Ecuador’s capital and transfer directly to our hotel.

 Day 6: Santa Cruz Island/San Cristobal Island This morning we depart Santa Cruz by privately chartered speedboat for San Cristobal, the Galapagos’ easternmost island and our base for the next few days.
 Upon arrival, we have time for lunch on our own in Puerto Baquerizo Moreno, capital of the Galapagos.
 This afternoon we visit the Interpretation Center, an education center relating the natural and human histories of the Galapagos, as well as current conservation efforts.
 Then we embark on a walk of about two miles along a wooded path through a dry forest of cactus and acacia trees to Frigatebird Hill.
 After a climb to the lookout, we enjoy sweeping panoramic views of the ocean below.
 Then we descend to crescent-shaped Carola Beach, home to marine iguanas and an enormous colony of Galapagos sea lions.
 B,D

-Day 7: San Cristobal Island/Kicker Rock/Puerto Grande Our day starts early with a private speedboat ride to Kicker Rock, the monolithic extinct volcanic cone that rises some 500 feet from the sea off the west coast of San Cristobal.
+Day 7: San Cristobal Island/Kicker Rock/Cerro Brujo Our day starts early with a private speedboat ride to Kicker Rock, the monolithic extinct volcanic cone that rises some 500 feet from the sea off the west coast of San Cristobal.
 A haven for nesting seabirds and home to a vast array of marine life, the rock’s two separate formations offer some of Earth’s most unspoiled opportunities for wildlife viewing.
 We have the opportunity to snorkel amidst the sea turtles, rays, bioluminescent jellyfish, whitetip and Galapagos sharks, and several varieties of tropical fish that swim in the clear waters here.
-We enjoy lunch onboard then cruise to Puerto Grande, a sheltered, turquoise bay where egrets, blue-footed boobies, and pelicans nest and hunt for food among the shallows.
-After time to explore and walk the beach here, we cruise back to San Cristobal for dinner on our own in Puerto Baquerizo Moreno.
+We enjoy lunch onboard then cruise to Cerro Brujo (Witch Hill), on the north coast of San Cristobal.
+A striking eroded tuff cone, Cerro Brujo is known for its fantastic snorkeling and beach of fine white sand.
+Local residents include brown pelicans, blue-footed boobies, sea lions, and marine iguanas.
+After time to enjoy this special spot, we cruise back to San Cristobal for dinner on our own in Puerto Baquerizo Moreno.
 B,L

 Day 8: San Cristobal Island/Española Island This morning we visit Española, the southernmost island in the Galapagos archipelago.
 We disembark at Punta Suarez, a peninsula on the western tip of the island, and embark on a two-mile nature walk.
 Española enjoys renown for its unique red and turquoise iguanas, and as the world’s only nesting site for the waved albatross, easily identified by its massive wingspan and long, bright yellow beak (we may spot these distinctive birds on Española from March through August).
 We’re also on the lookout for blue-footed boobies, sea lions, swallow-tailed gulls, and lava lizards.
 Late this afternoon, we return to San Cristobal where tonight we enjoy a farewell dinner at our hotel.
 B,L,D